BitcoinDesign/Guide/guide/private-key-management/cloud-backup.md

 This makes the backup accessible by the user on a new device, should they lose the original, but only accessible by someone that can log into the user’s Apple or Google account.

+{% include tip/open.html label="Encrypted Cloud Backups" %}

+When encrypting the user's private key for a cloud backup, one option would be for the user to choose an encryption passphrase.
+Another would be to have a third-party hold the encryption key so that neither the cloud provider nor the encryption key holder would have access to all the information to use the private key.
+See [this article](https://blog.keys.casa/casa-keymaster-security-mobile-key-overview/) for an example.

+{% include tip/close.html %}

 To see what a user experience with this scheme could look like, see the [daily spending case study]({{ '/guide/case-studies/cloud-backup/' | relative_url }}).

 {% include fact/pros.html %}